c3bottles/c3bottles/INSTALL.md

 3. Configure your database accordingly.
 The user for c3bottles needs full access to the database.
-If you use SQLite, the web server needs write access to the directory c3bottles lives in.
+If you use SQLite, the web server needs write access to the directory containing the `*.db` file and the file itself.

 4. Initialize the database using the Python interpreter: